 European data protection law gives people the right to control how their personal information is processed.
-When Verizon collects and processes the personal information of individuals this is covered and regulated by European data protection law.
+When Verizon processes the personal information of individuals this is covered and regulated by European data protection law.

-Under data protection law, when an organisation collects, processes or transfers personal information for its own purposes, that organisation is deemed to be a controller of that information and is therefore primarily responsible for meeting the legal requirements.
+Under European data protection law, when an organisation processes personal information for its own purposes, that organisation is deemed to be a controller of that information and is therefore primarily responsible for meeting the legal requirements.
 So for example, where we are an employer, we will be the controller of the personal information that we process about our employees.